-That said, it is still foolish to venture near any Acromantula or to try to train one.
-Incidentally, these huge Arachnids are believed to be created by magic, for the purpose of guarding secrets.
-For that purpose, few other beasts could be more suitable.
+That said, it is still foolish to venture near any Acromantula, or worse, to try to train one.
+Incidentally, these intelligent Arachnids are believed to have been created by magic for the purpose of guarding secrets.
+For that task, few other Harry Potter fantastic beasts are more suitable.

 In the original Greek myth, Bellerophon slayed the Chimaera while riding the winged-horse Pegasus.
 Subsequently, he fell off Pegasus, to his death, when he tried to fly to Mount Olympus.

-Dragons are no strangers to fantasy fiction.
-What makes the ones in the world of Harry Potter exceptionally terrifying is that they are completely feral.
-These are no Smaugs or Saphiras or Elliotts, who could be deceived, reasoned with, or befriended.
-Dragons in Harry Potter’s world are pure engines of destruction.
+In other words, these are no Smaugs, or Saphiras, or Elliotts, who could be deceived, reasoned with, or befriended.
+Dragons in Harry Potter’s world are pure engines of destruction, among the most powerful fantastic beasts known.
 They are an assured grisly death for anyone stupid enough to approach them unprepared.

-Like their counterparts in other fantasy stories, most parts of dragons also have some sort of practical use for magic.
-For example, heart strings could be used within wands.
-Because of this, the Ministry of Magic heavily regulates the trading of dragon parts.
+Like their counterparts in other fantasy sagas, most organs of dragons in the Wizarding World possess practical use for magic too.
+For example, heartstrings could be used within wands.
+Because of this, the trading of dragon parts is described as heavily regulated by the Ministry of Magic.
 Even dragon eggs are classified as Class A non-tradeable goods.

-Described as around three feet tall, with a gnomish face, the Erkling uses its magical crackle to lure children.
+Described as around three feet tall and with a gnomish face, the Erkling uses its magical crackle to lure children away from guardians.
 It then spirits away these entranced young ones for the nasty purpose of making dinner.

-There is also the unfortunate fact that the Patronus Spell is the only known spell capable of repelling a Lethifold.
+There is also the unfortunate fact that the Patronus Spell is the only known spell capable of effectively repelling a Lethifold.
 Just imagine this.
-You’re blissfully asleep, and suddenly death is all over you.
-In your confused state, would you be able to clearly think of a happy memory and cast the Patronus Spell?
-I doubt even great wizards like Sirius Black are capable of this.
+You’re asleep and suddenly, death is all over you.
+In your confused state, would you be able to think of a happy memory and cast the Patronus Spell?
+Even great wizards like Sirius Black might not be capable of the feat.

-This could be because Newt has yet to extensively tour Africa prior to publishing his book.
-Or it could be that the Nundu is really that deadly.
-In other words, there are too few survivors with information.
-Whatever it is, this is one creature you certainly do not want to be anywhere near to when on African soil.
+This could be due to Newt having never extensively tour Africa before publishing his book.
+Or maybe it’s because the Nundu is indeed that deadly.
+In other words, there are too few survivors with reliable information.
+Whichever the case, this is one fantastic beast you do not want to be anywhere near when on African soil.

 J.K.
 Rowling possibly based the Nundu on the Mngwa or Nunda.
 These are ferocious, leopard-like felines said to stalk Tanzania.

-Otherwise known as Hairy Macboons, these horrific beasts are carnivores with five legs, thick reddish-brown hair, and a strong appetite for human flesh.
-Despite the efforts of the Ministry of Magic, not one has ever been captured for research.
+Otherwise known as Hairy Macboons, these terrifying fantastic beasts are carnivores with five legs, thick reddish-brown hair, and a strong appetite for human flesh.
+Despite the best efforts of the Ministry of Magic, not a single one has ever been captured for research too.

-For muggles and magical folk alike, the relief is that Quintapeds have ever only been found on the Scottish Isle of Drear That isle, thankfully, has been magically made unplottable on all maps by the Ministry of Magic.
-There's thus no risk of you wandering into a Quintapeds' dinner.
-Unless you are actually hungry to do so.
+For muggles and magical folk alike, the sole relief is that Quintapeds have ever only been found on the Scottish Isle of Drear.
+That isle, thankfully, has been magically made unplottable on all maps by the Ministry of Magic.
+There's thus no risk of you ever wandering into a Quintapeds' dinner, unless you are actually hungry to do so.
+No pun intended.

-Altogether, Newt Scamander listed three types of trolls, one of which is the sort that lives under bridges.
-In spite of their capacity for human speech and thought, trolls are still terribly dangerous creatures because of their violent and unpredictable natures.
+In all, Newt Scamander listed three types of trolls, one of which is the sort that lives under bridges.
+Despite their capacity for human speech and thought, though, trolls are still considered highly dangerous creatures because of their violent and unpredictable natures.
 This is made a lot worse by the fact that they are not fussy eaters.

-Making this worst is that despite all the incredible feats wizards and witches are capable of, no one has discovered a way to counter a werewolf’s bite.
+Making this worst is the fact that despite all the incredible feats wizards and witches are capable of, no one has discovered a way to counter a werewolf’s bite.
 The best a victim could do is to regularly ingest a potion made from Wolfsbane.
 This doesn't stop the transformations.
-It merely allows the victim to retain human sentience while in beastly form.
+It merely allows the victim to retain human sentience while in canine form.

 © 2016 Ced Yong